 - Write down everything you can remember about the 6 hours before your DUI, and what happened when you were stopped, and all facts, details, and timing, about what testing you were given, including field sobriety tests, breath, blood, or urine tests.

 - Take a deep breath.
 The real work is about to begin, and you will want to be calm and collected and strategic about this.

 - Contact our firm, or an attorney of your choice, to have the DMV hearing scheduled.
-We will do this for you free of charge, and will do so via fax, and follow up by phone call, so that it can be proven that the request was made within 10 days.
+We will do this for you free of charge and will do so via fax, and follow up with phone call so that it can be proven that the request was made within 10 days.

 - If you choose not to have an attorney help you, that’s fine, but make sure you contact the DMV within 10 days of your arrest.
 The DMV is very strict on this time limit, so do not delay.
 You can call the DMV hearing office for Orange County by calling (714) 703-2511.
 Request a copy of all police reports and documents to be used at the hearing, and request a stay on suspension (this stops any driver’s license suspension and extends your temporary license).

 - Conduct attorney interviews and have them review the police report with you once sent from the DMV to you.

 - Begin to gather character reference letters for use in your case, and other mitigation evidence – charity work, a resume or school transcript, volunteer work, special certifications or skills, or proof of alcohol or rehab program work.

 - Make sure your attorney, or you, attend your court dates, and your DMV hearing.
 Many people have found themselves in bigger trouble by missing an important date.

 What Do I Need to Do With the DMV?